brianduff/rickroll/README.md

-# Lit Starter with Google Material
+# Rickroll

-This is a super simple starter project using lit-html.
+This is an experiment using Lit, mainly for learning purposes.

 Start the server:
 ```